Marine Mammals

 Distribution: endemic to the North Atlantic Ocean, cold temperate to subpolar waters from about 35°N in the west and the Brittany coast of France in the east, north to southern Greenland, Iceland, and southern Svalbard.
 They have been sighted year round in the deep waters in the North Sea.
 They move to northern latitudes during warmer months and closer to shore in the summer and offshore during the winter.
 They are oceanic dolphins located near the continental shelf, slope, canyon waters, and concentrate in areas of high seafloor relief, more densely in deeper areas and sometimes near the coast including fjords or inlets.
 Little is known about the northern limitations of their distribution.

-Threats: whaling (Faeroe Islands, eastern Canada, Greenland), plastic pollution, pollution, man-made noise impacts (seismic surveys, military sonar), entanglement in fishing gear, over fishing.
+Threats: whaling (Faroe Islands, eastern Canada, Greenland), bycatch, pelagic trawls in southwestern Ireland, gillnets, plastic pollution, pollution, man-made noise impacts (seismic surveys, military sonar), entanglement in fishing gear, overfishing.

 Here is a video from 2014, the first ever to reveal Atlantic white sided dolphins hunting for mackerel in Norway!!